nesar/nesar.github.io/_pages/about.md

 ## Background

-Before joining Argonne as a research scientist, I was a Postdoctoral Fellow at the High Energy Physics Division and a [KICP Associate fellow](https://kavlicosmo.uchicago.edu/) at the University of Chicago.
+Before joining Argonne as a research scientist, I was a Postdoctoral Fellow at the [High Energy Physics Division](https://cpac.hep.anl.gov/) at Argonne and a [KICP Associate fellow](https://kavlicosmo.uchicago.edu/) at the University of Chicago.

-I completed my PhD in Physics and Astronomy at the [University of Kansas](http://physics.ku.edu/) under the supervision of [Professor Sergei Shandarin](http://people.ku.edu/~sergei/), focusing on computational and physical cosmology.
+I completed my PhD in Physics and Astronomy at the [University of Kansas](http://physics.ku.edu/) under the supervision of [Professor Sergei Shandarin](https://scholar.google.com/citations?user=RYZe8AsAAAAJ&hl=en), focusing on computational and physical cosmology.

 My academic journey began at [BITS Pilani, India](http://www.bits-pilani.ac.in/goa/physics/DepartmentofPhysics), where I earned my Integrated Masters in Physics with an honors thesis from the [Indian Institute of Astrophysics, Bangalore](https://www.iiap.res.in/).